 8. Your Troubles Have Slowed Down

-Take a look over the areas of your life and see if you’re in a situation that would allow space for college again.
+Look over the areas of your life and see if you’re in a situation that would allow space for college again.
 If so, try your hand at going back.

-9. You’re Having a Child
+9. You have a Child

 10. You Can Afford It

 If you’ve found yourself in a better financial situation than you were in your late teens and early twenties, it may be a good time to consider investing in yourself.

 Remember, going to school is not only about financial gain.
 It’s about personal satisfaction as well.
 When you can comfortably afford to go back to school, you can explore your options more freely and pursue your passions to the fullest.